tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 This works!
 It's reasonably efficient, and we can send arbitrarily complex commands to the audio thread without blocking anything.

+{% aside() %}

+Kira actually uses a hybrid approach: for resources where all the possible commands are known ahead-of-time, those commands are put in a `Command` enum and sent through one ringbuffer.
+Because `Sound`s and `Effect`s are traits that the user can implement, each sound and effect will use its own ringbuffer and its own `Command` enum.

+{% end %}

 There's only one problem: where does the `SoundId` come from?

 ## Storing Resources on the Audio Thread